fatmeiliazova/cucumber-login-example/README.md

-# Web & API Automation Project - Investor Platform
+# Web & API Automation Project
 *** Features of the Framework: ***
 -----
 -  Use of `Selenium Webdriver` for Web UI Automation